AlishaKK/Learn-AI/learn-AI-2/readme.md

-Certainly!
-Here are simple one-line definitions for each term:

 - **AI (Artificial Intelligence)**: The simulation of human intelligence processes by machines to perform tasks such as reasoning, learning, and problem-solving.